 The Stand-Up Paddle is for us an incredible practice, allowing to combine physical activity and escape, while enjoying the ocean.
 The Stand-Up Paddle is for us an incredible practice, allowing to combine physical activity and escape, while enjoying the ocean.
 This new water sport has developed very quickly in recent years.
 Indeed, it has the advantage of soliciting all the muscles of the body, while remaining an easy and accessible practice to all.

 Although SUP is one of the easiest water sports, it still requires a bit of learning to navigate with ease and fluidity on any spot.
-That’s why, in this article, we offer you all our advices to start and progress in Stand-Up Paddle!
+This is why, in this article, we offer you all our advice to start and progress in Stand-Up Paddle.

 How to start and progress in Stand Up Paddle?

 CHOOSING THE RIGHT MATERIAL AND THE RIGHT SPOTLIGHT

 First of all, you should know thata Stand Up Paddle board adapted to your level will facilitate your beginnings and/or allow you to better progress and improve.
 There are boards of paddling for all ages and sizes, in inflatable or rigid.
 We advise you to start on a board all-round which will be more stable.
 A touring board has a sharper nose and penetrates the water better.

 The choice of water is also important for your first sessions.
 To make sure you get the most out of it, choose flat, calm water.